tee3/jenkinsci-slave-ettus-uhd/README.md

-# Jenkins CI JNLP Slave with Boost C++ Libraries
+# Jenkins CI JNLP Slave with Ettus UHD

 ## Overview

-This repository contains a Dockerfile to build a docker image suitable for use as a Jenkins JNLP slave for testing C++ code that depends only on the Boost C++ Libraries.
+This repository contains a Dockerfile to build a docker image suitable for use as a Jenkins JNLP slave for testing projects that depend the Ettus UHD.

 ## Development